ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 |image80| *Page upload by HTTP with signon : Directory CLIDIR*

 3. Use your security package (VIRTEL/SECURITE, RACF, TOP SECRET, ACF2) to grant access to resources W2H-71 and HTMLBAS (for users authorized to upload pages to the HTMLBAS directory) and/or to resources W2H-72 and W2HDIR (for users authorized to upload pages to the W2H-DIR directory) and/or to resources W2H-73 and CLI-DIR (for users authorized to upload pages to the CLI-DIR directory).
-For more details, refer to the “Virtel Security Guide” manual.
+For more details, refer to the “VIRTEL Security Guide” manual.

 **1.6.4.2.
 Procedure for page upload secured by signon**